 - 1. The individual or group making the complaint will be expected to make a formal statement to the president of the College that specifies the nature of the inappropriate materials and present specific evidence that justifies the claim. - 2.
 The president will appoint an ad hoc committee that includes at least two individuals with academic or professional credentials in the field or a related discipline of the course under review. - 3.
 The committee must review the course and render a recommendation to the president within 10 working days after receipt of the complaint. - 4.
-The ad hoc committee will adhere to the following procedures: - Review the American Association of University Professor's Statement of Principles on Academic Freedom and Tenure - Review any professional standards of academic freedom or professional standards specific to the area of concern - Examine the course outline, syllabus, or other class materials in addition to the specific elements of the complaint - Solicit responses from the instructor(s) and students as necessary - Evaluate the materials, instructional interpretations, or method of presentation in the context of the course, professional standards, or within the definition of academic freedom - Seek guidance from appropriate academic or professional organizations if necessary - Submit a report of the committee's findings and recommendations to the president of the College
+The ad hoc committee will adhere to the following procedures: - Review the American Association of University Professor's Statement of Principles on Academic Freedom and Tenure - Review any professional standards of academic freedom or professional standards specific to the area of concern - Examine the course outline, syllabus, or other class materials in addition to the specific elements of the complaint - Solicit responses from the instructor(s) and students as necessary - Evaluate the materials, instructional interpretations, or method of presentation in the context of the course, professional standards, or within the definition of academic freedom - Seek guidance from appropriate academic or professional organizations if necessary Submit a report of the committee's findings and recommendations to the president of - Submit a report of the committee's findings and recommendations to the president of the College